Brunope/chat/README.md

 Chatter
 =======
-is a chat program consisting of a client and server, written in C with sockets, pthreads, and ncurses.
+A chat program for linux consisting of a client and server, written in C with sockets, pthreads, and ncurses.
 Right now I'm working on implementing encryption!
 Usage
 -----
 First, you'll need to know the external IPv4 address or hostname of the computer on which you want to run the server.
-If you don't already know the hostname, you can run
+If you don't already know the ip, you can run

     curl ifconfig.me
 Now to run the server, compile it first with